HateBaozi/ha-bestway/README.md

 ## Configuration

-Ensure you can control your device using the Bestway mobile app.
+Ensure you can control your device using the VSmart mobile app.
 At time of writing, there was also a Lay-Z-Spa branded app, but despite this being the recommended app in the installation manual, the spa could not be added.
-The Bestway app worked flawlessly.
+The VSmart app worked flawlessly.

-* Go to **Configuration** > **Devices & Services** > **Add Integration**, then find **Bestway** in the list.
+* Go to **Configuration** > **Devices & Services** > **Add Integration**, then find **VSmart** in the list.
-* Enter your Bestway username and password when prompted.
+* Enter your VSmart username and password when prompted.

 ## Update speed

-Any changes made to the spa settings via the Bestway app or physical controls can take a short amount of time to be reflected in Home Assistant.
+Any changes made to the spa settings via the VSmart app or physical controls can take a short amount of time to be reflected in Home Assistant.
 This delay is typically under 30 seconds, but can sometimes extend to a few minutes.

 ## Improvement ideas